elastic/ebpf/docs/proposals/feature-detection.md

 This API has 2 targets: **kernel** or **device**.

-The `if_idx` argument is only relevant when greather than 0, pointing to a device interface (device target).
+The `if_idx` argument is only relevant when greater than 0, pointing to a device interface (device target, eg. 1 being `lo` iface, 2, etc.).
 Otherwise, and by default, the API probes the kernel (kernel target).

 **Usage observations**: